ibm-cloud-docs/log-analysis/infrastructure/vmware-vcenter.md

 - Check that rsyslog traffic on port 514, or a custom port configured for rsyslog, is allowed.

-### Configure vCenter Server log files to be sent to a remote syslog server
-{: #vmware-syslog-vc-config}

-In vCenter Server Management, configure syslog to send vCenter Server log files to a remote syslog server.

-To configure a remote syslog server, you must configure a network connection between the vCenter server and syslog server to enable log streaming.
-{: note}

-1. Launch vCenter Server Management.
-2. Select **Syslog**.
-3. Add a forwarding configuration.
-Select **Configure**.

-    Enter the remote server IP address.

-    Enter the protocol `TCP`.

-    Enter the port `514`.

 ### Configure the centralized syslog server to receive logs from the vCenter hosts and components
 {: #vmware-syslog-receive}